Civil Service Examination Announcement

 MINIMUM QUALIFICATIONS: Candidates must meet the following requirement(s) on or before the date of the examination:

-C. An equivalent combination of training and experience as indicated in A and B above.
+C. An equivalent combination of training and experience as described in A and B above.

 APPLICATION REVIEW TOLERANCE POLICY